ČSD Class T478.3: Class 750

 Since 1991, 163 locomotives of the original class have been equipped with 3000 V electric train heating generator to satisfy the growing need for head-end power for new passenger cars.
 The locomotives received numerous other modifications to enhance their reliability and performance.
 Many of them have had their bogies modified to a new type of main frame suspension.
 As the network electrification continued, the demand for the locomotives soon decreased.
 Some of the locomotives have been withdrawn after a few years of service.
 Czech Railways have withdrawn the last locomotive from the passenger service in 2014.
 As of April 2020, some units of this class are still in use in freight transport by ČD Cargo and some private operators.
 The Slovak national operator Železničná spoločnosť Slovensko uses a few of them in passenger service.

 Class 755 (ŽSR)

-An outstanding reconstruction has been performed on a single locomotive in the middle of the 1990s in Slovakia.
+A complete reconstruction of a single locomotive was done in the middle 1990s in Slovakia.
 The locomotive received an entirely new composite body, a Pielstick 12 PA 4 - 185 engine set to 1470 kW, a traction alternator and rectifier and a new control system.
 The whole project has been plagued by corruption reaching the top government officials.
 The locomotive has never been put into a fully operational order and after few trials, the whole project has been cancelled.
 The locomotive has been kept in storage until today.